-Statutory income tax rates in other jurisdictions in which we conduct business range from 0% to 30%, which creates a tax rate differential and corresponding tax provision difference compared to the Canadian federal and provincial statutory rate when applied to foreign income not subject to tax in Canada.
-Generally, higher earnings in jurisdictions with higher statutory tax rates result in an increase of our tax expense, while earnings arising in tax jurisdictions with statutory rates lower than 26.5% reduce our tax expense.
+Statutory income tax rates in other jurisdictions in which we conduct business range from 0% to 25%, which creates a tax rate differential and corresponding tax provision difference compared to the Canadian federal and provincial statutory rate when applied to foreign income not subject to tax in Canada.
+Generally, higher earnings in jurisdictions with higher statutory tax rates result in an increase of our tax expense, while earnings arising in tax jurisdictions with statutory rates lower than 26.25% reduce our tax expense.
 These differences are reported in Higher (lower) effective rates on income subject to taxation in foreign jurisdictions.
-The benefit reported in 2020 included higher income in jurisdictions with low statutory income tax rates compared to 2019.
+The benefit reported in 2021 included higher income in jurisdictions with low statutory income tax rates compared to 2020.

-Adjustments in respect of prior periods, including the resolution of tax disputes relates mainly to the finalization of the prior year's Canadian and U.S. tax filings in 2020.
-In 2019, it related to the resolution of Canadian tax matters.
+Adjustments in respect of prior periods, including the resolution of tax disputes, relate mainly to the resolution of Canadian tax matters and the finalization of the prior year's Canadian and U.S. tax filings in 2021.
+In 2020, it related to the finalization of the prior year's Canadian and U.S. tax filings.